lerna-lite/lerna-lite/README.md

 # install any of the optional commands (refer to installation table)
 npm install @lerna-lite/run -D -W
 ```
+ **Note** you might see a lot of diff changes in your changelog.md files, that is totally normal since Lerna-Lite has code in place to remove all these extra empty lines that Lerna was adding for no reason.

 ## Project Demo?